adechlien/dockerexec/README.md

 # Automatic code execution using containers
-Shell script for automatically detect
+Shell script for automatically detect the extension of a given script and execute its code.

 ## Prerequisites
 For the implementation, it is highly recommended the use of [Play with Docker](https://labs.play-with-docker.com/).